RicRicci22/dncs-lab/README.md

 |:---------:|:----------:|:--------:|:-------------:|
 | eth1.12   | `router-1` | 12       | 192.168.250.1 |
 | eth1      | `host-1-b` | None     | 192.168.250.2 |

+## Vagrant File
+The vagrant File initialize all the necessary virtual machine and the link between the virtual machine.
+Now we will focused on this command line that it is present in all virtual machine initialization.
+`NameOfVM.vm.provision "shell", path: "NameOfFile.sh"`
+Every virtual machine [*NameofVM*] has a specific file [*NameOfFile*] to runs any configured provisioners.
+Provisioners in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the `vagrant up` process.
+For this reason the *NameOfFile.sh* is a scrip that contain all the specific commands to configure our different VMs.

+## host1a.sh

 # How-to